 There’s no doubt that you want to be graphically descriptive of your magic system when it’s first introduced.
 This means exploiting descriptive language—like the analogies, similes, and metaphors we discussed earlier.

 Think of your magic system as a house under construction.
-The first thing that you have to do when building up a new house is set a firm foundation.
+The first thing you have to do when building up a new house is set a firm foundation.
 Then you slowly build up the skeletal framework and strengthen that framework until it’s nearly unshakable.
-Only then, do you begin to dress the house up with furniture, landscaping, paintings, and other types of extraneous decor.
+Only then do you begin to dress the house up with furniture, landscaping, paintings, and other types of extraneous decor.

-The same rules apply for your magic system.
+The same rules apply to your magic system.
 You want to provide the reader with the essential framework before dressing it up with extraneous details.
 Make sure your foundation is well-established before committing to long rants solely about your magic system.

 This can be tricky to do, as many fantasy writers fall in love with the idea of their magic system.
 Their first instinct is to write incessantly about their magical concept as soon as they get the chance.
-Be weary of this, as you want to showcase your magic system to the reader, but not flood them with too much information at once.
+Be wary of this, as you want to showcase your magic system to the reader, but not flood them with too much information at once.